 The European Geoparks Network (EGN) was established in mid-2000 and it was formed by 4 natural areas: the Geological Reserve of Haute Provence in France; the Natural History Museum of the Petrified Forest of Lesvos in Greece; Geopark Vulkaneifel in Germany and Maestrazgo Cultural Park in Spain.

-In 2019 this Network includes 75 European geographical areas, so far.
+In 2023 this Network includes 98 European geographical areas.

 Principles of the European Geoparks Network Charter